pglen/pyvserv/README.md

 Quick rundown of the above test:

     1.)
-Server responds to connection
+Server responds to connection with signin message 2.)
-2.)
 Delivers OK status, hello message, server serial number, and a unique id 3.)
 Server signs off.
+Repeats unique id / session number.

 This interaction is typical of all the commands.

 The unique ID is the session's thread ID and it is not cryptographically secure;
+Mostly useful for identifying the session on the client side.

  The best way to learn about the operation of the server is to look at the sample client examples in the client source tree.
 (Files named pyvcli_*)

 ## The pip install

  Scripts are provided for the server, and some test clients.
 The server can be started as

-    pyvserver -D
+    pyvserver

- The -D option is for Developer mode, disabling 2FA authentication.
+ The -P option is for non Developer mode, enabling 2FA authentication.
+ (two factor authentication)

  The command line client can be started as:

     pyvcli_cli

-  The command line client starts, and the server functions can be excersized from it.
-See the pycli_* utils for examples of driving the server.
+  In the command line client most of the server functions can be exercised.
+See the pyvcli_* utils for more examples of driving the server.

+## Command line help

+    Usage: pyvserv.py [options]

+    Options:
+            -n   --host                 -  Set server hostname / interface.
+            -r   --dataroot  dataroot   -  Set data root for server.
+            -P   --pmode                -  Production mode ON. (allow 2FA) -l   --loglevel             -  Log level (0 - 10) default = 1
+            -m   --mem                  -  Show memory trace.
+            -N   --norepl               -  No replication. (for testing) -d   --debug     debug      -  Debug level 0-10 -p   --port      port       -  Listen on port -v   --verbose              -  Verbose
+            -q   --quiet                -  Quiet
+            -V   --version              -  Print Version
+            -h   --help                 -  Show Help

+## Client command line help example:

+ While most command line clients have their own help screen, here as a typical client utility's help screen:

+    Usage: pyvcli_uman.py [options]

+    Options:    -d level  - Debug level 0-10
+                -p        - Port to use (default: 6666) -l login  - Login Name; default: 'user' -s lpass  - Login Pass; default: '1234' -u user   - User Name; default: 'user' -a        - Add user.
+Must be unique.
+                -r        - Remove user (one of add or remove needed.
+                -u user   - User Name; default: 'user' -p pass   - User pssword; default: '1234' (!!! for tests only) -m        - Add admin instead of regular user -v        - Verbose
+                -q        - Quiet
+                -h        - Help

 ## Testing: